syamfarh/tp/docs/DeveloperGuide.md

 The following sequence diagram shows how the `undo` operation works when undoing the `redo` command.

 ![UndoSequenceDiagram](images/UndoSequenceDiagram2.png)

+**Note:** The lifeline for `UndoCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 :information_source: **Note:** From here on, it is possible to continuously redo and undo the same command indefinitely.